29 November 2021

 Our chargeback solution is already available to all merchants, it’s just a case of whether or not business leaders choose to disregard the ease with which the chargeback procedure can be improved for everyone.
 The best that can happen is customers notice the effectiveness of the process and their satisfaction results in continued sales and growth.
 To take effective action is a win-win for all.

 If you liked this article and would like to prevent similar fraudulent activities from occurring in your business, Nethone's anti-fraud solution is perfect for you.
-For more information, write to us via email firstname.lastname@example.org or contact our Head of Business Development Patrick Drexler directly at email@example.com.
+Let's talk - just click on 'book a call' at the top of this page or contact Patrick directly via email at email@example.com or via LinkedIn.